stephanezab/C_Interpreter/README.md

 # C_interpreter

 ## Description
-This project is a C code interpreter written in OCaml.
+.
 It aims to provide a lightweight and efficient tool for interpreting C programs directly, leveraging the powerful pattern matching and functional programming features of OCaml to parse and execute C code.

 ## How to use